 If you are treated negatively because of sickness absence that happens after your maternity leave has ended, this will be sex discrimination, unless your employer can prove that a man with a similar sickness absence record would have been treated the same.
-In any event, it is against the law to take into account any pregnancy-related sickness absence that predated the start of your maternity leave.
+In addition, it is against the law to take into account any pregnancy-related sickness absence that predated the start of your maternity leave.
+This would be pregnancy discrimination.

 Some pregnancy-related conditions, such as severe post-natal depression, can amount to a disability, triggering protection from disability discrimination, including a duty to make reasonable adjustments, which, in some circumstances, could include adjusting sickness absence triggers.